jdinard/FileDownloader/README.md

 # FileDownloader

-A command line utility written in Go for download the first N chunks of a remote file in parallel.
+A command line utility written in Go for downloading the first N chunks of a remote file in parallel.

 In order to avoid having to deal with issues like versions of Go and GO_PATH/GO_ROUTE setups, I've dockerized the utility.